dotnet/csharpstandard/standard/statements.md

 - Shall not reference instance members from an implicit or explicit `this` or `base` reference.
 - May reference `static` members from the enclosing scope.
-- May reference constant definitions from the enclosing scope.
 - May use `nameof()` to reference locals, parameters, or `this` or `base` from the enclosing scope.

 Overload resolution of a call within a local function is not affected by whether the local function is static.